- Why employee recognition should be a year-round priority

 Exchange personalized “thank you” cards

-Encourage managers to write personalized notes to their team members that include specific actions or accomplishments they appreciate.
+Encourage managers to write personalized notes to their team members that include specific actions or employee achievements they appreciate.
 Encourage employees to pay it forward with a stack of blank “thank you” cards they can send to colleagues.
 This encourages individual, personalized recognition that fosters a positive and supportive work environment.

 Exchanging handwritten notes can be a powerful gesture for remote employees, too, although HR leaders and managers might need to coordinate this effort more carefully.